OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 flag or a flag with a value.

 In OMEdit right click inside the icon/diagram view of the model and choose `Properties`.
-Then `OMC Flags` and in the text field write `--matchingAlgorithm=BFSB --indexReductionMethod=dynamicStateSelection`.
+Then `OMC Command Line Options` and in the text field write `--matchingAlgorithm=BFSB --indexReductionMethod=dynamicStateSelection`.

 If you want to ignore this annotation then use `setCommandLineOptions("--ignoreCommandLineOptionsAnnotation=true")`.
 In OMEdit *Tools > Options > Simulation* check `Ignore __OpenModelica_commandLineOptions annotation`.